thibaudcolas/thib.me/src/_posts/2025-01-10-reflections-on-grid-aware-websites.md

 ## My TL;DR; take on the grid awareness concept

-Lots of site users and stakeholders appreciate having a lower-footprint website.
+Lots of site users and stakeholders want lower-footprint websites.
 Grid awareness makes that possible, since there is so much data available now, live, on how carbon-intense the electricity grid is.
 The Green Web Foundation’s approach also has the potential to be simple to retrofit onto existing sites and web apps, Wagtail or no. Rolling this out on a site will also increase users’ and stakeholders’ awareness of sustainability, which is a win for all of us.

 ## Project framing